-The patellar tendon, in conjunction with the muscles in the front of your thigh, work to straighten the knee.
-A partial tear makes walking a challenge; a complete tear is a disabling injury that will require surgery.
+The patellar tendon, in conjunction with the muscles in the front of your thigh, works to straighten the knee.
+A partial patellar tendon tear makes walking a challenge.
+A complete patellar tendon tear is a disabling injury that will require surgery.

-A popping or tearing sensation is often felt initially with a patellar tendon tear.
+A popping or tearing sensation is often felt with a patellar tendon tear.
 Other symptoms include:

 - Inability to straighten the leg